Places

 - San Pedro Sula and Comayagua projects supporting education, medical clinics, microenterprise, and youth discipleship

-- Copán Ruinas cultural immersion with artisan cooperatives and Mayan history framed for gospel storytelling
+- Copán Ruinas cultural immersion with artisan cooperatives and Mayan history framed for gospel-centered storytelling

-- La Ceiba or Roatán sabbath retreats that balance coastal rest, donor appreciation, and creation care after ministry days
+- La Ceiba or Roatán sabbath retreats that balance coastal rest, supporter appreciation, and creation care after ministry days

 What Works Well

-- 7–9 day itineraries combining urban ministry (Tegucigalpa or San Pedro Sula) with one coastal or highland retreat block for sabbath
+- 7–9 day itineraries that combine urban ministry (Tegucigalpa or San Pedro Sula) with one coastal or highland retreat block for sabbath

-- Daily worship/teaching windows in partner churches, guesthouse courtyards, or beaches before service projects
+- Daily worship and teaching windows in partner churches, guesthouse courtyards, or beaches before service projects

 - Heat-aware schedules, hydration plans, and nightly debriefs to process impact and trauma-sensitive experiences